neoforged/Documentation/docs/gui/screens.md

 Although `ScreenArea#bounds` is marked as nullable, a element being submitted to the render state will not be added if the bounds is not defined.
 The method is only nullable as elements submitted during the render phase are added to the current node rather than computing its node based on the bounds.
 :::

 Each node list is known as a stratum within the render state.
 A render state can have multiple strata by calling `GuiGraphics#nextStratum`, creating a new node list.
-The new stratum will render on above all the previous stratum's elements (e.g., item tooltips).
+The new stratum will render above all the previous stratum's elements (e.g., item tooltips).
 You cannot navigate back to the previous stratum once you call `nextStratum`.

 ### `GuiElementRenderState`